Safe and Interpretable Estimation of Optimal Treatment Regimes: Synthetic Data Experiments: Additional Results and Implementation Details

+For all methods that use a reward function, we refer to to the Naive reward function as R1, the insightful reward function as R2, and the oracle reward function as R3.
 We outline the contents of each file below. \begin{itemize} \item \texttt{all\_sims\_binary\_outcomes.csv}: This file contains the average binary outcome value, $\frac{1}{n}\sum_{i=1}^n Y_i$, under the proposed policies of each approach.
 Each row corresponds to the average value for a single iteration of the specified simulation setup. \item \texttt{all\_sims\_cont\_outcomes.csv}: This file contains the average continuous outcome value under the proposed policies of each approach.
 The continuous outcome is simply $O_i$ rather than $Y_i$ in our data generation process outlined in Appendix~\ref{sec: dgp}.
 We can report these values since we know the true underlying data generation process.
 Each row corresponds to the average value for a single iteration of the specified simulation setup. \item \texttt{all\_sims\_nan.csv}: This file contains the number of iterations that each approach failed to produce policy estimates for the 32 simulation setups.
-See details in Appendix~\ref{sec: appendix-add-synth-details} on why methods failed. \item \texttt{sims\_binary\_outcomes\_mean.csv}: This file contains the average binary outcome value across all iterations of each simulation setup for each method.
+See details in Appendix~\ref{sec: appendix-add-synth-details} for explanation on why methods may have failed. \item \texttt{sims\_binary\_outcomes\_mean.csv}: This file contains the average binary outcome value across all iterations of each simulation setup for each method.
 Note that not all methods ran for 20 iterations for each setup.
 See \texttt{all\_sims\_nan.csv}. \item \texttt{sims\_binary\_outcomes\_std.csv}: This file contains the standard deviation of the average binary outcome value across all iterations of each simulation setup for each method.
 Note that not all methods ran for 20 iterations for each setup.
 See \texttt{all\_sims\_nan.csv}.

 \item\texttt{sims\_binary\_outcomes\_median.csv}: This file contains the median of the average binary outcome value across all iterations of each simulation setup for each method.
 Note that not all methods ran for 20 iterations for each setup.
 See \texttt{all\_sims\_nan.csv}. \end{itemize} We also include \texttt{sims\_cont\_outcomes\_mean.csv}, \texttt{sims\_cont\_outcomes\_std.csv}, and \texttt{sims\_cont\_outcomes\_median.csv} which contain the same content but for the continuous outcome.